IMPORTANT UPDATE [September 2020]

 A. Yes please.
 You should choose the one-day ticket for the day you require.

 Q. Am I eligible for a member ticket if my institution has organisational membership?

 A. Yes, if you are one of the named people attached to the organisational membership.

 Q. Am I eligible for a concession ticket?

 A. Concessionary tickets apply to delegates, convenors and speakers who are students or have an annual income below £20,000.
 You may be asked to provide proof of your concessionary status when you register at the event.

 Q. Will I receive an actual ticket?

-A. You should receive booking confirmation by email (check your spam folders as well as your primary inbox).
+A. You will receive a booking confirmation by email (check your spam folders as well as your primary inbox).
 We encourage you to keep a copy of this booking for your records and reference.
 When you arrive at Registration at the Annual Conference your name will be checked on a list of bookers and you will be given your delegate badge and any additional information that you have requested.

 Questions about support and provisions